Bad Girls from Mars: Production

-Fred Olen Ray says the film has its genesis with sets left over from Roger Corman's The Masque of the Red Death.
+Fred Olen Ray says the film had its genesis with sets left over from Roger Corman's The Masque of the Red Death.
 The sets were going to be torn down so Ray decided to use them for a film.
 A script was written, actors hired (including Russ Tamblyn) and Ray shot two days of a sword and sorcery film, Wizards of the Demon Sword.
-He then planned filming the rest of the film.
-They only needed four days, and had five days use left of the camera equipment.
-Ray had $19,000 left and decided to make a movie.
+He then planned filming the rest of the film, which was completed in four days.
+Ray then had five days use left of the camera equipment and $19,000 left, so he decided to make another movie, which became Bad Girls from Mars.
 He was inspired by Hollywood Boulevard (1976) and decided to make a movie about making a movie.
 He says they wanted Adam West and Burt Ward so there are references to Batgirls from Mars and bat symbols in the film, but the actors were not available.
 Ray says it was one of the first movies to mention Ed Wood.
-When they started making it was called Emmanuel Goes to Hollywood.
+When they started filming, it was called Emmanuel Goes to Hollywood.

 Reception

-According to Ray, Demon Sword "tanked financially" in part because the movie wound up at Troma.
-However Bad Girls from Mars proved quite popular, being released by Lionsgate, tripling its money.
+Bad Girls from Mars proved quite popular, being released by Lionsgate, tripling its money.

 According to TV Guide, "What begins as a dirty, simple-mindedly funny sci-fi parody winds up becoming an over-extended murder-mystery spoof."